-With proliferation of web commerce, there is an inherent need to process credit card order in various ERP applications.
-Having a credit card on the order and pre-authorizing the transaction forms a way to serve as payment guarantee and virtually eliminates the risk of non-payment.
+With proliferation of web commerce, there is an inherent need to process credit card orders in various ERP applications.
+Having a credit card on the order and pre-authorizing the transaction, serves as a payment guarantee and virtually eliminates the risk of non-payment.
 This is an important consideration while fulfilling retail orders.
-However, it is increasing being adopted in some business to business commerce scenarios as well.
+However, it is increasing being adopted in some business to business commerce scenarios as well since many companies issue corporate credit cards to their procurement personnel.

 SAP has inbuilt functionality to handle credit card orders, however only a few companies have put this feature into practice.
-In fact, less than 10% of the customers I have come across in the last 17+ years of my consulting experience, have configured this process.
+In fact, less than 10% of the customers I have come across in the last 17+ years of my consulting experience, are utilizing this feature.
 One probable reason for this is that majority of the customers haven’t integrated their SAP environment with any e-commerce platform or market places like Amazon or eBay as yet.
+The second reason is data security and PCI compliance aspect when it comes to dealing with credit card information.

 Needless to say that they are missing out on a huge opportunity.
 Millions of retail buyers as well as dealers are trying to find a way to buy products in the most hassle free manner.
 However not many manufacturers list their products online.
 They are relying on traditional distribution channels like wholesalers, dealers and stockist.
 Some of the latter are smart enough to list the products on marketplaces or sell the products through their own web-commerce platform.
 Having understood the context, let us look at key steps on how credit card processing can be enabled within SAP.